ALLOWANCES IN THE NETHERLANDS

-Late date to apply for the healthcare and housing allowance for the tax year 2020 is August 31, 2021.
-For the tax year 2021, the last date to apply is August 31, 2022.
+Late date to apply for the healthcare and housing allowance for the tax year 2021 is August 31, 2022.

 When applying for allowances, avoid delays and mistakes that must be reviewed by being mindful of some key suggestions.
 These include: